PTsolvers/Chmy.jl/docs/src/concepts/grid_operators.md

 ## Interpolation

-Interpolating physical parameters such as permeability and density between various grid locations is frequently necessary on a staggered grid.
-Chmy.jl provides an interface `itp` which interpolates the field `f` from its current location to the specified location(s) `to` using the given interpolation rule `r`.
-The indices specify the position within the grid at location(s) `to`:
+Chmy.jl provides an interface `itp` which interpolates the field `f` from its location to the specified location `to` using the given interpolation rule `r`.
+The indices specify the position within the grid at location `to`:

 ```julia
 itp(f, to, r, grid, I...)